JuliaLang/Compat.jl/README.md

 ## Module Aliases

-* `using Compat.LibGit2` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#25706]).

 * `using Compat.UUIDs` is provided on versions older than 0.7, where this library is not yet part of the standard library ([#25819]).